Local Calibration: Metrics and Recalibration: Experiments

 \textbf{ImageNet dataset \citep{deng2009imagenet}:} A large-scale dataset of natural scene images with 1000 classes; over 1.3 million images total.
 The training/validation/test split is 1.3mil\,/\,25,000\,/\,25,000.

-\textbf{UCI Communities and Crime dataset \citep{dua-uci}:} This tabular dataset contains a number of attributes about American neighborhoods (e.g., race, age, employment, housing, etc.).
+\textbf{UCI Communities and Crime dataset \citep{dua-uci}:} This tabular dataset contains attributes about American neighborhoods (e.g., race, age, employment, housing, etc.).
 The task is to predict the neighborhood's violent crime rate.
 The training/validation/test split is 1494\,/\,500\,/\,500.
-We randomize the training/validation/test split over multiple trials.
+We randomize this split over multiple trials.

 \textbf{CelebA dataset \citep{liu2015faceattributes}:} A large-scale dataset of face images with 40 attribute annotations (e.g., glasses, hair color, etc.); 202,599 images total.
 The training/validation/test split is 162,770\,/\,19,867\,/\,19,962.